 But then you think, as his voice drones on, that seeing Louis Armstrong on the moon would be brilliant and this person has actually, inadvertently, conjured up an event that you could only hope to experience.
 A Jazz band could shuffle into place on the dull ash-like dirt of the moon and on a podium could stand Louis Armstrong smiling like he does, famously, with those eyes and mouth.
 Planet Earth would hang in the dark space behind him, just over his right shoulder, like a distant forgotten bauble.
 As the tiny white holes in the black twinkle, a shooting star traces over the lunar horizon and the band begins with the sound of a familiar trombone.
 What a Wonderful World is sung, and love emanates from a dead, gray rock, with a jazz band, towards the only nearby place with life.

 And then you are back on Planet Earth.
 Your gin and tonic looks flat and the man in front of you is now telling you Stanley Kubrick directed Close Encounters of the Third Kind.
 And you think to yourself, what a wonderful world.

 “Do you ever feel like you are running out of time?”
 That was one of the first questions she asked.
 She also accentuated the word feel in the sentence, as if it had more than a couple of vowels in it, which made the corners of her mouth stretch back towards her ears and her eyes squint a little.

 It sounded like feeeeeeeeeeeeeeeel.

-I knew at that point I could no longer accept the reality I had been given, when I thought I hadn't been, but clearly had.
+I knew at that point I could no longer accept the reality I had been given, when I thought I had, but clearly had not.

 So, I said yes.